mkilgore/protura/README.md

     make configure

-Then, install the protura kernel headers into the new system root, located at `./disk/root` - the headers are used in the compilation of the toolchain in the next step.
+Then, install the protura kernel headers into the new system root, located at `./obj/disk_root` - the headers are used in the compilation of the toolchain in the next step.

     make install-kernel-headers

 Build i686-protura toolchain (Necessary to build kernel, libc, and utils)

-The toolchain will be built into the ./toolchain directory - This location is configurable in ./Makefile.
+The toolchain will be built into the ./bin/toolchain directory - This location is configurable in ./Makefile.

     make toolchain

-Place the toolchain's bin directory in your PATH:

-    PATH="$PATH:`pwd`/toolchain/bin"

 Build the Protura kernel